emb-riscv/specs-markdown/introduction.md

 **high end**, multi-hart, 32/64-bits, atomics, possibly with floating point (intended to support hard real-time, high performance applications)

+## Benefits

+One of the mantras used during the RISC-V design was "if it can be done in software, it should not be done in hardware."

+The microcontrller profile reconsidered the implementation of the core features, like stack handling, and pushed then back to hardware where they belong.

+Some of the benefits are:

+- best interrupts latency, more appropriate for real-time applications
+- improved robustness for multi-threaded applications
+- much easier to use directly in C/C++

 ## Definitions

 ### Hart